stellagra/human_motion_collection/README.md

 # Collection of Databases with Human Motion and Keypoints

-intention: collection of databases containing human motion.
+Intention: This is an slowly but increasing collection of databases containing human motion in different domains.
+This is by no means complete.

 ## Misc
 - [COCO](https://cocodataset.org/#keypoints-2020)